ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/audio/soundspace.md

-The [ SoundSpace ](../../../code_reference/class_reference/soundspace.md) is one of the default components of a Space.
+The [SoundSpace](../../../code_reference/class_reference/soundspace.md) is one of the default components of a Space.
 Its basic purpose is to separate sound areas, which means that a [SoundListener](soundlistener.md) in one SoundSpace can't hear sounds in a different SoundSpace.
 It also allows the user to control properties like pitch and volume for all sounds in the Space.

  # Using SoundSpaces

  ## Playing SoundCues

 [SoundCues ](soundcue.md) can be played through SoundSpaces for non-positional audio that does not go through the SoundListeners.
-The `PlayCue` method will start playing the SoundCue immediately, while the `PlayCuePaused` method will create a paused [SoundInstance ](soundinstance.md), which allows the user to change its settings before un-pausing it.
+The `PlayCue` method will start playing the SoundCue immediately, while the `PlayCuePaused` method will create a paused [SoundInstance](soundinstance.md), which allows the user to change its settings before un-pausing it.

 ```TS
 this.MySoundInstance = this.Space.SoundSpace.PlayCuePaused(this.MySoundCue);